SougataMukherjee/interview-kit/theory/css-scss-tailwind.md

 **Q1: what is CSS?
 Is CSS case-sensitive?
 Different ways to include CSS in a webpage?**

-CSS, which stands for Cascading Style Sheets, is a style sheet language used in web development to control the presentation and formatting of HTML documents
+CSS, which stands for Cascading(styles apply in order of priority) Style Sheets, is a style sheet language used in web development to control the presentation and formatting of HTML documents

 No (selectors & properties are not), but values like class names in HTML are.